Real-Dev-Squad/skill-tree-backend/README.md

 6. In the class , check "Enable Env file" and "Substitute env var" checkboxes.
 7. Click "Apply" and "OK".
 8. Click "Build and Run".

+## Known Issues Faced by Other Developers
+1. Port 8080 Conflict: Make sure there is no other process running on the 8080 port where we are going to run our server check this with lsof -p PID (PID - port id)
+2. Local MySQL Conflict: Make sure there is no local Mysql running on the local machine

 ---